Principal Conductor – Robert Guy

-Other notable career highlights include conducting the Berliner Philharmoniker Ensemble at the ‘Conductors Lab’ in Aix-en-Provence and making his debut at St David’s Hall Cardiff, working with Allen Vizzutti in the gala concert of the ‘Arcomis International Brass Festival.
+Other notable career highlights include Conductor in Residence at the Inspire Arts Festival held in Jeju, South Korea and making his debut at St David’s Hall Cardiff, working with Allen Vizzutti in the gala concert of the Arcomis International Brass Festival.

 Matthew Quinn is 19 and hails from Belfast, Northern Ireland.
-He is currently studying Music at the University of Manchester, having received unconditional offers to study voice at the Royal Northern College of Music and Royal Conservatoire of Scotland and aims to pursue vocal performance and musical direction/conducting as a career.
+He is currently studying music at the University of Manchester, having received unconditional offers to study voice at the Royal Northern College of Music and Royal Conservatoire of Scotland and aims to pursue vocal performance and musical direction/conducting as a career.
 Matthew’s passion for conducting started two years ago when he founded his own chamber choir, Lux, based in Belfast, with the intention of providing a platform for passionate singers in Northern Ireland to explore exciting and challenging repertoire in an extremely close and exposed environment.
 They have gone on to produce numerous extremely successful concerts across Northern Ireland in venues such as St Peter’s Cathedral, Belfast and St Anne’s Cathedral, Belfast.
 Other conducting experience includes having conducted St Peter’s Cathedral Choir in Belfast and the Mydel Choir in Macclesfield.

-Aside from conducting, Matthew is a keen tenor and performance credits include being a finalist in the Bank of Ireland Catherine Judge Memorial Award 2015, tenor soloist in works such as Handel’s Messiah, Vaughan William’s Mass in G Minor and Mozart’s Coronation Mass with choirs such as the Ulster Youth Choir and St Peter’s Cathedral Choir and performing both Britten’s ‘War Requiem’ (2014) and Elgar’s ‘Dream of Gerontius’ (2015) in the BBC Proms with the BBC Proms Youth Choir.
-He also has a passion for Opera and this year made his professional debut as the role of the ‘Typesetter’ in the premiere of ‘Mysterious 44’ by Kevin Malone
+Aside from conducting, Matthew is a keen tenor and performance credits include being a finalist in the Bank of Ireland Catherine Judge Memorial Award 2015, tenor soloist in works such as Handel’s Messiah, Vaughan William’s Mass in G Minor and Mozart’s Coronation Mass with choirs such as the Ulster Youth Choir and St Peter’s Cathedral Choir and performing both Britten’s War Requiem (2014) and Elgar’s Dream of Gerontius (2015) in the BBC Proms with the BBC Proms Youth Choir.
+He also has a passion for Opera and this year made his professional debut as the role of the ‘Typesetter’ in the premiere of Mysterious 44 by Kevin Malone